Testimonials and Demonstration

 Conditions commonly treated with Prolozone Therapy include:

-What do I have to know before I get started?
+What do I have to know before I get started with my Prolozone Therapy?

 It is important that the patient use no anti-inflammatory medications before and during the 48 hours after the injection.
 For this same reason, areas that have been treated with steroid or cortisone injections cannot be treated with Prolozone until the injections have worn off.